About ArgoCD Tracking ID

 • Recommended Method

-• Label and Tracking ID handled simultaneously
+• Label and Tracking ID are handled simultaneously

 Label vs Annotation